VeronicaLourens/portfolio-1/README.md

 # Super Cars

 ## Site Overview
-Super Cars is a leading luxurious car dealer selling premium Lamborghini and Bugatti luxurious cars.
+Super Cars is a leading luxurious car dealer specialised in selling premium Lamborghini and Bugatti luxurious cars.
 The website intends to target people who are interested in buying high speed top brand luxurious cars.
-The site offeres exclusive information about the company and a range of cars available to attract site visitors to purchase their dream car.
+The site offeres exclusive information about the company and a range of cars available to attract site visitors to purchase the luxurious car.

 ![Responsive site on different screens](assets/screenshots/responsive.jpg)